bholeneha/Text_Classification/README.md

 ### Database

-Amazon S3 will be used to store data since the data is in the form of multiple text files.
+Since the dataset used in this project is unstructured therefore Amazon S3 is more appropriate than a conventional SQL database.